GianCris/decision-recall/docs/FLEET1_PROTOCOL.md

 Can the system identify which decisions materially depended on changed knowledge?

-Ground truth must distinguish at least:
+Ground truth must distinguish dependency strength at least as:

 * independent;
 * supporting/non-material;
 * materially dependent;
-* critical dependence;
+* critical dependence.

+Downstream status must be represented separately from dependency strength:

+* downstream: true;
-* downstream dependence.
+* downstream: false.

+A downstream decision may independently be supporting/non-material, materially dependent, or critically dependent.

 Important negative cases must be included.